ElementTech/kube-reqsizer/README.md

     Minimum seconds between pod restart.
-    This ensures the controller will not restart a pod if the minimum time has not passed since it has started sampling it.
+    This ensures the controller will not restart a pod if the minimum time has not passed since it has started.

 --enable-increase (default true)
     Enables the controller to increase pod requests